software-mansion/starknet.py/docs/guide.rst

 L1 <> L2 messaging
 ------------------

-To retrieve the L1 -> L2 or L2 -> L1 message status, you need to provide some data that you used to create that message.
+To retrieve the L1 -> L2 or L2 -> L1 message count, you need to provide some data that you used to create that message.
-Then after creating the message's representation, you can query it's status.
+Then after creating the message's representation, you can query it's current count.

 L1 -> L2 messages
 #################

-The message's status is an `int`, representing the number of unconsumed messages on L2 with that exact content.
+The message's count is an `int`, representing the number of unconsumed messages on L2 with that exact content.
 Since the `nonce`'s value will always be unique for each message, this value is either 0 or 1 (0 meaning the message is consumed or not received yet, and 1 for unconsumed, queued message).